-A Tax Consultant is listed by the European Commission as a regulated profession in Ireland for the purposes of Directive 2005/36/EC (on the recognition of professional qualifications) and the Irish Tax Institute is listed as the corresponding competent authority.
+A Tax Consultant is listed by the European Commission as a regulated profession in Ireland for the purposes of Directive 2005/36/EC (on the recognition of professional qualifications).

 How to apply for membership as a Tax Consultant with the Irish Tax Institute

-Applicants for the AITI Chartered Tax Adviser (CTA) programme must hold, at minimum, an undergraduate degree at honours level (Level 8 of the National Framework of Qualifications) or equivalent.
-A copy of an officially certified transcript of your qualification is required to process an application.
+Applicants for the AITI Chartered Tax Adviser (CTA) programme must hold, an honours degree (Level 8 of the National Framework of Qualifications) or equivalent.

 Applicants who do not hold a Level 8 qualification or equivalent may be considered on a case-by-case basis, through the recognition of prior learning.